IASB refines its definition of material and encourages companies to apply judgement

 However, management are often uncertain about how to apply the concept of materiality to disclosure, and find it easier to defer to using the disclosure requirements within IFRS as a checklist.

-To help preparers of financial statements, the IASB has refined its definition of ‘material’, issued practical guidance on applying the concept of materiality and issued proposals focused on the application of materiality to disclosure of accounting policies.
+To help preparers of financial statements, the IASB has refined its definition of ‘material’ and issued practical guidance on applying the concept of materiality.

 KPMG’s global IFRS presentation leader

-The IASB refined its definition of material to make it easier to understand.
-It is now aligned across IFRS® Standards and the Conceptual Framework.
+This month, the IASB refined its definition of material to make it easier to understand.
+It is now aligned across IFRS Standards® and the Conceptual Framework.

 “Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.” [emphasis added]